15 August 2011

 And then she takes a deep breath (at an altitude of about 12,000 feet, where there is no air) and softly exclaims, "Whee!"

 The Leadville 100 became more than just a mountain bike race in 2007 when not-yet-disgraced Tour de France winner Floyd Landis competed and was beat by local champion Dave Weins.
 (Landis later was stripped of his Tour de France title for doping.)
 In 2008, Lance Armstrong competed in the Leadville 100, and Weins beat him by two minutes.
 The following year, Armstrong unretired from cycling and returned to the Tour de France, which he followed up with a tour de Leadville, finally ending Wein's six-year reign as King of one of the oldest mountain bike marathons.
-Armstrong finished the last few miles with a flat rear tire.
+(Did Armstrong cheat?
+I don't know; in my eyes, Dave Weins is now the uncontested winner.)
+Armstrong finished the last few miles with a flat rear tire (and chunked his empty C02 cartridge into the wilderness after an unsuccessful attempt at fixing his own flat!!!).
 Last year, Tour de France podium finisher Levi Leipheimer took the crown.
+(I assume Levi did not cheat.)

 This year, Weins was successful in the Leadville 100 lottery, which all riders, with the possible exception of Armstrong, must endure in order to compete, but announced the week before the event he would not be participating.